ajskateboarder/wordsmyth/README.md

 # Wordsmyth

-Wordsmyth is a free and open-source tool to ease the pains of manual comment analysis among content creators and users.
+Wordsmyth eases the pains of manual comment analysis among content creators and users.

-Instead of relying on star ratings given by the user, Wordsmyth **generates them** based on the **text sentiment** using a pair of models and well-tested output finetuning.
+Instead of relying on star ratings given by the user, Wordsmyth *generates them* based on the text sentiment by applying a pair of models to hardcoded rule-based analysis.

 ## Highlights